 The sightseeing taxi information page on the Akita Nairiku Line HERE has the Routes’ names and phone numbers.
 You can refer to these for reservations.

-As there are multiple services heading to the Mt.
-Moriyoshi Ani Ski Resort, there is no rush to immediately board the next taxi service.
-You can rent out one of the bicycles for a bit of sightseeing around the station before you head up to the mountain.
+As multiple services are heading to the Mt.
+Moriyoshi Ani Ski Resort, there is no rush to board the next taxi service immediately.
+You can rent one of the bicycles for sightseeing around the station before you head up to the mountain.
 For more information about the free bicycle rental, refer to Akita Nairiku Line’s website HERE.

 Arriving at Akita Prefecture through Ōdate-Noshiro Airport (大館能代空港)